 Jenny Carr, president of the women’s team added: ‘‘Gaelic football is absolutely mental.
 You’re mixing a lot of different skills at once at a very, very fast pace.
 Especially when you look at the men and how physical it can get – it’s crazy to watch.’’

 Indeed, for many, the crossover appeal of the sport has led to their engagement with it.

 Bridie Hipperson, a final year Sport and Education student said: ‘‘I play football – A lot of the football girls transfer their skills into Gaelic.
 It’s so intense – you need to be quite fit to play, have good hand eye coordination and be kind of good with your feet as well.’’

 Broghan Finneghan, a final year Sport and Education student, agreed: ‘’I crossed over from netball to Gaelic football.
 It’s mainly in the hands and the movement; you have to change direction quite a lot and have to be agile in the same way.

-The frenetic pace of the game has lead to it becoming highly popular on this campus, with both men’s and women’s sides fielding upward of twenty players in each of their sessions, despite the frosty wind serving the perfect excuse for those who would rather wrap up indoors.
+The frenetic pace of the game has led to it becoming popular on this campus, with both men’s and women’s sides fielding upward of twenty players in each of their sessions.

-Considering this, and the long tradition of the sport being played here, just why is the connection between St Mary’s and ‘GAA’, as it is known amongst its fans, so strong?
+Considering this, just why is the connection between St Mary’s and ‘GAA’, as it is known amongst its fans, so strong?

-‘‘Because it’s a catholic university, a lot of Irish people come over here and it’s quite rooted in their culture’’ explained Oscar Ward, president and captain of the men’s team.
+‘‘Because it’s a catholic university, a lot of Irish people come over here and it’s quite rooted in their culture’’ explained Oscar Ward, president of the men’s team.

 ‘‘It’s quite a big deal for them, that’s been passed down to the English guys and girls.
 We’ve got an Austrian playing and it’s kind of spreading around the country.’’